hadigun007/personal-wiki/management/product_management.md

 - Project managers are responsible for accomplshing project, not a goal
 - A project usually has a timeline and budget as a constraint.
 - As a product manager you have to have the skill of project manager in order to manage the execution of the product.

+---
+## Introduction to product development

+**1. Four Major phases of product lifecycle**
+- Introduction
+    - the company introduces the product to the market
+    - there little to no competition
+    - the business typically loses money on the item
+- Growth
+    - the prodict has accepted by market place
+    - the sales start to rise
+    - the company start improving the product
+    - the are still a few competitors
+- Maturity
+    - sales will reach their peak
+    - more competitors enter the market
+    - the company finds it difficult to compete
+- Decline
+    - the company find its saturation points
+    - the sales begin to demish
+    - product are phased out from the market place
+    - the product is deemed old or irrelevant